Qqkyu/breaking-bad-leaflet/README.md

 - Changing the dependency is very easy - replace the child of Results by another component

 ##### Files: modules/Results/index.ts, modules/SearchParams/index.ts

+### Observer:

+- React:
+  - The observers are the components holding the state
+  - The parent is the subject notifying the observers
+- Redux:
+  - Steps in when parent wants to pass the state to grandchild directly without having to re-render the intermediate child
+  - Any component in the app can observe any part of the store
+  - Component listens to a specific slice of the app state
+  - Whenever the slice of state this component is listening to changes, the component rerenders
+  - An observer is observing only the relevant slice of the app state instead of the entire app state (observer only updated when necessary)

+##### Files: library/common/components/Header/index.tsx

+### Factory:

+- Results component should not be concerned with what to render based on payload, hence need for a layer of abstraction to keep code clean
+- Instead of creating many if statemens factory that will dynamically create components based on the payload
+- Adding new types of objects to the application simplified (add component to ObjectFactory and other components will behave correctly automatically)

+##### Files: library/common/components/ObjectFactory/index.tsx, modules/Results/index.tsx